Decision Layer for Agents · Deterministic · MCP Ready

 Sertainly exposes four MCP tools: list_policies, get_schema, evaluate_case, and get_trace.
 Your agent discovers and calls them natively — no custom integration code.

 Sequence diagram: Human → Agent (LLM) → Sertainly via MCP → Trace Store.
-Shows the full evaluation flow including needs_info loop, evidence collection, and compliant verdict with trace.
+Shows the full evaluation flow including the evidence-needed loop, evidence collection, and ok decision with trace.

 list_policies